coopertomcook/VSP2AVL/README.md

 ## Introduction
 VSP2AVL is intended to provide a fast way to convert OpenVSP (Open Vehicle Sketch Pad) aircraft geometry into an AVL (Athena Vortex Lattice) file compatible with AVL aerodynamic analysis.
 This allows for rapid iteration on aircraft design using OpenVSP and AVL together.

 In its current state, VSP2AVL can convert basic lifting and control surfaces into AVL geometry format.
-VSP2AVL *cannot* accurately convert objects which have been rotated about the z-axis.
+VSP2AVL *cannot* accurately convert objects which have been rotated about the z-axis due to leading edge-trailing edge misalignment on the XZ plane.

-VSP2AVL has limited capability to convert bodies into AVL, and—at the moment—it can only convert them into AVL *bodies*, not cruciform lifting surfaces, which is more recommended.
+VSP2AVL has limited capability to convert bodies into AVL, and—at the moment—it can only convert them into AVL *bodies*, not cruciform lifting surfaces, which is the recommended method.

-VSP2AVL has been tested on Python 3.11.5 and NumPy 1.24.3.
+VSP2AVL has been tested on Python 3.11.5 and NumPy 1.24.3 on a Windows machine.

 ### Disclaimer:
-VSP2AVL is **not guaranteed by any means** to provide an accurate output 100% of the time, so it is recommended to check the .avl output to ensure it gives the desired translation.
+VSP2AVL is **not guaranteed by any means** to provide an accurate output, so it is always recommended to check the .avl output to ensure it gives the desired translation.

 ## Sample Images